 Example #3 – Milestones

-Instead of accruing revenue as they incur costs, some companies set certain project related milestones to accrue revenue.
-For example, say Company B is building five airplanes for Company C. As per consulting agreement, Company B identifies the completion of each airplane as a project milestone and will only recognise revenue at the completion of each and every milestone.
+Instead of accruing revenue as they incur costs, some companies set certain project-related milestones to accrue revenue.
+For example, say Company B is building five airplanes for Company C. As per the consulting agreement, Company B identifies the completion of each airplane as a project milestone and will only recognize revenue at the completion of each and every milestone.
 In this case, Company B can accrue revenue after it completes construction on each airplane, even if it only bills Company C once a year.

 XYZ International is having a consulting project with one of its large clients, under which the agreement clearly delineates two milestones for billing, after each of which the client owes $60,000 to XYZ.
 As the agreement is such that it only allows for billing at the end of the project for $120,000.
 XYZ must create below is the accrued revenue journal entry to record reaching the first milestone:

-Debit balances related to accrued billings account is recorded on the balance sheet, while the consulting revenue change account appears in the income statement.
+Debit balances related to accrued billings account are recorded on the balance sheet, while the consulting revenue change account appears in the income statement.

 Accrued Revenue Video